-Adding to the coverage, Alf Matthews and Ralph Horowitz will join me for The Ego Hour every Monday to push the boundaries, and Michael Sharkie will join me on Wednesdays to tackle big industry issues.
+Adding to the coverage, Ralph Horowitz joins me for The Ego Hour every Monday to push the boundaries, and jockey Chris Symons appears Thursday mornings with 'In The Saddle'.
 You'll also hear from the key players - the participants and administrators - throughout the week to keep you ahead of the game, whether here in Australia or internationally.
 On Sundays, The Thoroughbred will give you a look at the industry from the owners and breeders perspective.”

 Racecaller.
 Passionate racing man.
 TV host.

 “I’ve called races most of my life.
 When you have passion, and a genuine love of every facet of the Sport Of Kings, you get rewards that other careers just can't match.
 Racing should be exciting - a bit over the top.
 Calling lets you paint your own canvas and make it a piece of art.
 It’s raw, it’s off the cuff, it creates a rollercoaster of emotions.
 It is my calling.”